X. Degree Programs

 A 5-year Honours Program in Environmental Sciences is offered as a Co-operative Education Program.
 This option is offered within the B.Sc.
 (Env.) degree and is available to all majors.
 The program requirements are the same as those listed for the regular B.Sc.
 (Env.) program, by the Co-operative Education Program and as outlined in the Continuation of Study policy (Section VIII--Undergraduate Degree Regulations & Procedures).

-Since some of the program requirements in the degree program (core, major, area of emphasis) are not offered each semester, careful planning and program consultation with the Faculty Co-op Advisor is essential.
+Since some of the program requirements in the degree program (core or major) are not offered each semester, careful planning and program consultation with the Faculty Co-op Advisor is essential.
 In particular, students are encouraged to seek advice when choosing for their Summer academic semester.

 The Environmental Sciences Program

-The degree in Environmental Sciences consists of 20.00 credits, as follows:
+The degree in Environmental Sciences consists of a minimum of 20.00 credits, as follows: